Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xrt-lib is the repository of all subsystem drivers and pure software modules that can potentially be shared between xrt-mgmt and xrt-user.
-All these drivers are structured as **xrt_driver** and are instantiated by xrt-mgmt (or xrt-user under development) based on meta data associated with the hardware.
+All these drivers are structured as **xrt_driver** and are instantiated by xrt-mgmt (or xrt-user under development) based on the metadata associated with the hardware.
 The metadata is in the form of a device tree as mentioned before.
 Each xrt_driver statically defines a subsystem node array by using node name or a string in its ``.endpoints`` property.
 And this array is eventually translated to IOMEM resources in the